-(#15995)An affiliated AP that is being removed may transmit BSS Transition Management Request frame(s) to notify of (#15401)(#15864)the termination of its BSS to associated non-AP STAs that support BTM and that are not affiliated with a non-AP MLD or to notify of the termination of its BSS to non-AP MLDs that are associated with the AP MLD of the affiliated AP. (…existing texts…)
+(#15995)An affiliated AP that is being removed may transmit BSS Transition Management Request frame(s) to notify of (#15401)(#15864)the termination of its BSS to associated non-AP STAs that support BTM and that are not affiliated with a non-AP MLD or to notify of the termination of its BSS to non-AP MLDs that are associated with the AP MLD of the affiliated AP.
+If the BSS Transition Management Request frame(s) to notify of the termination of the BSS of an affiliated AP is individually addressed, then the BSS Transition Management Request frame(s) shall not be transmitted by other affiliated APs of the AP MLD.

+NOTE – The BSS Transition Management Request frame(s) may be broadcast addressed or individually addressed (see 11.21.7.3 (BSS transition management request)).

+(…existing texts…)